sparksbenjamin/ListFlowBot/README.md

 ---
 > Powered by the python and [["Microsoft Graph API"](https://learn.microsoft.com/en-us/graph/overview)]
 ---
 This a catch and release system.
-It watches a shared mailbox and resents the email to a email address including a Office 365 group or DL.
+It watches a shared mailbox and resends the email to a email address including a Office 365 group or DL.
 Mail flow logs will stay within Office 365 along with all access rules.

 ## Purpose
 To provide ListServe features to [["Microsoft Office 365"]()].
 With this service it will check the mailbox and resend any messages as it's self to the email address provided.